partially-nerd/Gaudy-Animation-Yeoman/README.md

 # Gaudy Animation Yeoman
-Gaudy Animation Yeoman (GAY for short) is an animation engine made with pygame, that includes features like click-detection, lerp, etc
+Gaudy Animation Yeoman (GAY for short) is an animation engine made with pygame, that includes features like click-detection, lerp, etc.
+_New: Now has vscode snippets_

 # Documentation
 _demo.py should clear everything up_